5 min read

 These disasters are reminders; reminders of what happens when you have insufficient health and safety laws or when laws aren’t followed.
 The situation we find ourselves in today often causes adversaries to these laws to claim that they’re living in a “nanny state” or that workers today are covered in “cotton wool”.

 The thing is though, that without these protections, these kinds of disasters do happen and a lot of people’s lives are destroyed.
-Every single one of these disasters have lead to substantial changes in how people view safety and if you forget these disasters then yes, perhaps you could argue that some laws seem like they take it too far.
+Every single one of these disasters has led to substantial changes in how people view safety and if you forget these disasters then yes, perhaps you could argue that some laws seem like they take it too far.
 But really, you only have to look back a few short years and you’ll see that without them, we’d be in a much worse position.